Danzig (band): Return to form (2000–2011)

 On December 26, 2009, Danzig performed at the Starland Ballroom in New Jersey.
 The show was notable for featuring a special appearance by Michale Graves who, along with Doyle and Dr. Chud, performed several songs by the reformed version of the Misfits.

 On March 10, 2010, a Danzig lyric book was released, titled Hidden Lyrics of the Left Hand.
 The book contains unreleased song lyrics combined with illustrations by Simon Bisley.

 Danzig released Deth Red Sabaoth, their ninth studio album, on June 22, 2010.
 It is the band's first proper studio album in six years, since 2004's Circle of Snakes.
 Both Tommy Victor and Johnny Kelly appeared on the record.

-In 2009, movie director Todd Phillips chose Danzig's song "Thirteen" to open his film The Hangover.
-Danzig later recorded a new song, "Black Hell", to appear in the 2011 sequel, The Hangover: Part II.

 In January 2011, Danzig was announced for the 2011 Download Festival at Donington Park, England, alongside bands including Rob Zombie, Alice Cooper, and System of a Down.
 On the first day of the festival, Danzig headlined the Pepsi Max stage.
 On June 12, 2011, Danzig played at the Nova Rock Festival.

 On October 25, 2011, a greatest hits album entitled The Essential Danzig was to be released through Sony BMG.
 However, as of 2017, this has yet to happen, nor have details of the release been given.

 October 2011 also saw a rare string of reunion shows called the "Danzig Legacy" tour.
 The shows consisted of a Danzig mini-set, followed by a Samhain mini-set, a set of Danzig and Doyle performing Misfits songs, and then ending with three Danzig songs and the performance of "Skulls".